-- Nonfarm Payrolls in US is forecast to increase by nearly 500,000 in September.
+- Nonfarm Payrolls in the US are forecast to increase by 250,000 in September.

 - Gold's movement has no apparent connection with NFP deviation four hours after the release.

-The US Bureau of Labor Statistics (BLS) will release the September jobs report on Friday, October 8.
-Following a disappointing increase of 235,000 in August, investors expect Nonfarm Payrolls to rebound and rise by 488,000 in September.
+We present our findings as the US Bureau of Labor Statistics (BLS) gets ready to release the September jobs report on Friday, October 7.
+Expectations are for a 250,000 rise in Nonfarm Payrolls following the 315,000 increase in August.

-In order to understand how impactful the US jobs report has been on gold’s valuation, we analyzed the XAU/USD’s pair reaction to the previous 15 NFP prints.
-However, we omitted the NFP data for March, which was published on the first Friday of April, due to lack of volatility amid Easter Friday.
+*We omitted the NFP data for March 2021, which was published on the first Friday of April, due to lack of volatility amid Easter Friday.

-The FXStreet Economic Calendar assigns a deviation point to each macroeconomic data release to show how big the divergence was between the actual print and the market consensus.
-For instance, the August NFP data missed the market expectation of 750,000 by a wide margin and the deviation was -1.49.
-On the other hand, February’s NFP print of 536,000 against the market expectation of 182,000 was a positive surprise with the deviation posting 1.76 for that particular release.
+We used the FXStreet Economic Calendar for data on deviation as it assigns a deviation point to each macroeconomic data release to show how big the divergence was between the actual print and the market consensus.
+For instance, the August (2021) NFP data missed the market expectation of 750,000 by a wide margin and the deviation was -1.49.
+On the other hand, February’s (2021) NFP print of 536,000 against the market expectation of 182,000 was a positive surprise with the deviation posting 1.76 for that particular release.
 A better-than-expected NFP print is seen as a USD-positive development and vice versa.

 Finally, we calculated the correlation coefficient (r) to figure out at which time frame gold had the strongest correlation with an NFP surprise.
 When r approaches -1, it suggests there is a significant negative correlation, while a significant positive correlation is identified when r moves toward 1.
 Since gold is defined as XAU/USD, an upbeat NFP reading should cause it to edge lower and point to a negative correlation.

-There were eight negative and six positive NFP surprises in the previous 14 releases, excluding data for March 2021.
-On average, the deviation was -0.88 on disappointing prints and 0.47 on strong figures.
-15 minutes after the release, gold moved up by $2.75 on average if the NFP reading fell short of market consensus.
-On the flip side, gold gained $0.44 on average on positive surprises.
-This finding suggests that investors’ immediate reaction is likely to be more significant to a disappointing print.
+There were 12 negative and 14 positive NFP surprises in the previous 26 releases, excluding data for March 2021.
+On average, the deviation was -0.86 on disappointing prints and 0.69 on strong figures.
+15 minutes after the release, gold moved up by $3.97 on average if the NFP reading fell short of market consensus.
+On the flip side, gold declined by $2.79 on average on positive surprises.
+This finding suggests that investors’ immediate reaction is likely to be slightly more significant to a disappointing print.

 Several factors could be coming into play to weaken gold’s correlation with NFP surprises.
-Several hours after the NFP release on Friday, investors could look to book their profits toward the London fix, causing gold to reverse its direction after the initial reaction.
-Additionally, US Treasury bond yields’ movements have been impacting gold’s action lately and a decline in the benchmark 10-year T-bond yield on an upbeat jobs report could make it difficult for the USD to gather strength against its rivals, limiting XAU/USD’s downside.
+A few hours after the NFP release on Friday, investors could look to book their profits toward the London fix, causing gold to reverse its direction after the initial reaction.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.